cataclysmbnteam/Cataclysm-BN/docs/en/mod/lua/reference/lua.md

 - #### bionic_id
   🇻 Variable --> `BionicDataId`
+  > Id of the bionic

 - #### difficulty
   🇻 Variable --> `int`
+  > Arbitrary difficulty scale

 - #### installation_data
   🇻 Variable --> `ItypeId`
+  > Item with installation data that can be used to provide almost guaranteed successful install of corresponding bionic

 - #### is_upgrade
   🇻 Variable --> `bool`
+  > Whether this CBM is an upgrade of another

 ## IslotBook